jean-dedieu/rest-api-back-end-social-network/README.md

    /

-       list of academies
+       list of academies, always reachable

  /:uid/academies

-       List of player for a selected Academy
+       List of player for a selected Academy, Always reachable

 /authenticate

-      Sign Up and Login Forms
+      Sign Up and Login Forms, Only Unauthenticated

 /players/new

-       Add new player form
+       Add new player form, Only authenticated

 /players/:pid

-      Update Player Form
+      Update Player Form, Only authenticated